janet-lang/janet/README.md

   -- : Stop handling options
 ```

-If installed, you can also run `man janet` and `man jpm` to get usage information.
+If installed, you can also run `man janet` to get usage information.

 ## Embedding